CORE RESEARCH TEAM

 Ben Spatz (Project Leader) is Senior Lecturer in Drama, Theatre and Performance at the University of Huddersfield; Arts & Humanities Research Council Leadership Fellow (2016-2018); and author of What a Body Can Do: Technique as Knowledge, Practice as Research (Routledge 2015).
-Ben convenes the Embodied Research Working Group within the International Federation for Theatre Research and edits the Journal of Embodied Research, a peer-reviewed video journal that launched in 2017 from Open Library of Humanities.
+They convene the Embodied Research Working Group within the International Federation for Theatre Research and edits the Journal of Embodied Research, a peer-reviewed video journal that launched in 2017 from Open Library of Humanities.
 Recent invited talks and workshops include ‘What is a song?’
 (The British Library), ‘Beyond Performer Training’ (University of Kent), ‘An Epistemic Context for Martial Arts’ (University of Cardiff), ‘Decolonizing Song-Action: A Laboratory Report’ (Maynooth University), ‘Re-Reading Grotowski in the Anthropocene’ (University of the Arts Helsinki), and ‘Future Documents: Video Epistemology and Embodied Research’ (University of Manchester).

 Nazlıhan Eda Erçin (Research Assistant) is a theatre/performance artist, social researcher and educator, teaching Physical Auto [Biographical] Performance at the University of Exeter.
 She holds a BA degree in Sociology with a Minor in Political Science from Middle East Technical University (Ankara, Turkey), an MA degree in Performance Studies from Southern Illinois University Carbondale (USA) as a Fulbright Alumni, and is currently a PhD candidate in Performance Practice at the University of Exeter (UK) funded by College of Humanities International Studentship.
 She has worked with critically acclaimed contemporary theatre ensembles in and outside of Turkey including ODTU Oyuncuları / METU Players, Ankara Sanat Tiyatrosu / Ankara Art Theatre, Cornerstone Theater Company (LA) and Double Edge Theatre (Massachusetts).
 Her current practice as research, which lies at the intersection of gender, performance studies, auto-ethnography and physical theatre, looks at the notion of virginity as a daily female intercorporeal performance with a focus on contemporary Turkey.